 Typical employers of gift wrappers include departmental, floral and retail stores – for instance, Harrods, Neiman Marcus, Hallmark, etc. Often retail stores offer seasonal positions during the holiday season, which can start out at salaries close to the minimum wage.
 Many professional gift wrappers are employed at gift-wrapping services or establish their independent business.

-Can I Become a Gift Wrapper?
+How To Become a Gift Wrapper

 Gift Wrapper Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.